scornflake/scheduler/docs/SCHEDULER.md

 Honouring a persons perferences can lead to gaps you don't want
 ===============================================================
 e.g: daniel wants to be on bass sometimes.
-Yet this can lead to a gap where there's no one on drums..
+Yet this can lead to a gap where there's no one on drums.
 Because: It has chosen daniel, seen that he wants to be on bass, figured "yep, it's about time" and put him on bass.
 BUT there' no one scheduled for drums.

 Solution to be to take a 2nd pass that does a 'non optimal' rearrangement, whereby  you move people to other roles if those roles need to be filled.